 Research areas

-My research interests lie within the areas of learning from nonstationary, limited-labelled, and imbalanced data streams with applications in monitoring of critical infrastructures and in healthcare.
+My main research interests lie within the areas of learning from nonstationary, limited-labelled, and imbalanced data streams.
+I am also interested in reinforcement learning and multiagent coordination.

 Below is a list of areas that I have worked or have been working in, along with a short description, representative publications and code.